8 Athletes You Didn't Know Were Born or Raised in Oakland

 1. Marshawn Lynch

-If "Beast Mode" isn't running over mountainous men on the field, or playing Mortal Kombat with Conan, he is constantly giving back to the Oakland community, and never stops reppin' The Town. #hometownhero
+If "Beast Mode" isn't running over men on his hometown football field, or playing Mortal Kombat with Conan, he is constantly giving back to the Oakland community through his FAM1st Family Foundation, and never stops reppin' The Town.

 2. Gary Payton